mejkej/P2MANvsMACHINE/README.md

 ## Resources:
 The resources i have used to get this project done

-My mentor Seun

 Open Ais chat GPT:
 https://chat.openai.com/chat
 This has been a complety incredible tool that i have used.
 NOT TO WRITE THE CODE FOR ME.
-But more like a teach.
+But more like a teacher.
 All doe i have credited some of the code to Chat GPT.

 https://www.youtube.com/